dmidlo/histdata.com-tools/README.md

 `fingerprint_volatility`, and console output renders `ARCH and GARCH volatility models`.

+The opt-in family-neutral comparison layer consumes those saved bounded evaluation artifacts; it does not refit models.
+Enable it with `fingerprint.series.classical_model_comparison.enabled: true` after enabling the model-input contract and the families to compare.
+Each record carries the dataset/fingerprint, regularization contract, fold set, target metric, scale, horizon, period, specification, and explicit reference baseline.
+A comparison is ineligible when any compatible-identity requirement differs or when bounded fold evidence is incomplete.
+Mean/level, return-mean, conditional-variance, and absolute-return-volatility metrics remain separate.

+Skill is descriptive and reference-relative: ratio reduction for MAE/RMSE/bias and baseline-minus-model for QLIKE.
+Negative skill is preserved.
+Missing or near-zero references produce stable reason codes instead of silently changing the baseline.
+Rolling error and parameter drift, convergence and failure rates, regime context, resource-limit terminations, and representative reason counts are bounded.
+Failed fits remain in accounting denominators.
+No `winner`, `best_model`, production recommendation, automatic order search, or hyperparameter search is emitted.

+`project_classical_model_comparison_onto_training_frame(...)` adds 43 nullable
+diagnostic scalars under `cm_comparison_*`, `cm_skill_*`, and `cm_stability_*`.
+They join by `series_id`/`period`/`row_id`, remain null before target-time availability, preserve duplicate timestamps and observed/`synth_*` columns, and are explicitly retrospective and not training-eligible.
+Full reports use `time_series_fingerprint_classical_model_comparison_summary`, bounded payloads use `fingerprint_classical_model_comparison`, and console output renders `Classical model comparison`.

 Every series fingerprint also includes a bounded `fingerprint_audit` section.
 It records expected, emitted, and intentionally skipped fingerprint sections, stable skip/eligibility reason codes, calendar-profile completeness, tick-spread